Shruthi-Chinnamsetty/movie-box-office-analysis/README.md

 # Movie Box Office Analysis

 This project analyses box office earnings of movies from 2010 to 2023 to explore trends over time.
-The analysis focuses on predicting and visualizing `Worldwide` earnings using `year` as a feature.
+The analysis focuses on predicting and visualising `Worldwide` earnings using `year` as a feature.
 It demonstrates core data analysis skills including data cleaning, visualisation, and regression modeling using Python.

 ## Dataset
 The dataset used is sourced from [Kaggle: Movies Box Office Collection Data 2000-2024](https://www.kaggle.com/datasets/parthdande/movies-box-office-collection-data-2000-2024).
 It includes columns like `Rank`, `Release Group`, `Worldwide` earnings, `Domestic` earnings, `Foreign` earnings, and `year`.